 - Medications that manage PTSD or substance use disorder symptoms

-If you or someone you love is a veteran battling PTSD and substance abuse, please don’t hesitate to contact Lighthouse today.
-Our care consultants are available 24/7 to answer your questions.
-Call 1-800-RECOVERY.
+If you or someone you love is a veteran battling PTSD and substance abuse, please don’t hesitate to call 1-800-RECOVERY.